fleetdm/fleet/handbook/people.md

 ### Holidays

-At Fleet, we have team members with various employment classifications in many different countries around the world.
+At Fleet, we have team members with various employment classifications in many different countries worldwide.
 Fleet is a US company, but we think you should choose the days you want to work and what days you are on holiday, rather than being locked into any particular nation or culture's expectation about when you should take time off.

 When a team member joins Fleet, they pick one of the following holiday schedules:

  - Based on the country where you work.
 Non-US team members should let their managers know the dates of national holidays.

- **or**
+ **Or**

  - No set schedule, start with no holidays and add the days that are holidays to you.

-Either way, it's up to you to ensure that your responsibilities are covered, and your team knows that you're out of office.
+Either way, it's up to you to ensure that your responsibilities are covered and your team knows that you're out of the office.

 ### New Parent Leave